-If you think you are affected by Seasonal Affective Disorder see your doctor.
+If you think you are affected by Seasonal Affective Disorder please see your doctor.
 You may need help during the seasons you are affected.

 HOW TO STAY MOTIVATED DURING THE WINTER MONTHS

-Get Up Early
+1. Get Up Early

-With less sunlight during these months, it’s so important that we’re active while the sun is up.
-Although it’s easy to stay in your warm bed when it’s cold, getting up early will help keep your melatonin and serotonin levels balanced.
+With less sunlight during these months, it’s so important that we’re active during the hours the sun is actually up.
+I know, it’s easier to stay in your warm bed when it’s cold.
+However, maintaining that early to rise schedule has its benefits.

 Serotonin is a neurotransmitter and mood regulator.
 Low levels have been associated with depressive disorders, including S.A.D.
-There are several reasons why you might not be producing enough and sunlight is one of them.
+There are several reasons why you might not be producing enough and lack of sunlight is one of them.

 Sunlight is also a natural regulator for our circadian rhythm or our internal clock.
 It controls our sleep cycle – when we start to feel tired at night and when we begin to wake in the morning.
-In fact, before the invention of electricity, our bodies relied heavily on sunlight.
-Rising with the sun can help you stay motivated during the winter months.
+In fact, before the invention of electricity, our bodies relied heavily on the decreasing sunlight to signal our brain to start producing melatonin – the sleep hormone.

 When you exercise your body releases endorphins which boosts your sense of happiness.
 Exercising also suppresses the hormones adrenaline and cortisol that cause stress and anxiety (source).

-So next time your feeling lethargic and unmotivated, especially during the winter months, consider adding exercise into your routine.
-It will increase your sense of wellbeing which will make you feel happier and more energetic.
+Moving your body will increase your sense of wellbeing which will make you feel happier and more energetic.

-Spend Time Outdoors
+4. Spend More Time Outdoors

 There are plenty of ways you can plan some outdoor activities during the winter.
 The fresh air and change of routine will energize you and uplift your mood.

-Artificial Light Therapy
+5. Artificial Light Therapy

-One tool used by people with Seasonal Affective Disorder is artificial light therapy.
+A useful tool used by people with Seasonal Affective Disorder is artificial light therapy.
 Even if you don’t have S.A.D. but are lethargic during the short winter days, artificial light can still benefit you.

 One method I find really interesting is wake-up light therapy.
 Companies such as Philips have manufactured light therapy alarm clocks that help regulate your circadian rhythm by syncing it with the rising and falling of the sun.

 I haven’t personally tried one of these light therapy alarm clocks but have always wanted to test one out.
 If you use one please share your experience in the comments below!

-Eat a Healthy Diet
+6. Maintain a Healthy Diet

 To help you stay motivated during the winter months, focus on consuming nutrient-dense foods that will improve your mood and health.

 Foods with tryptophan, omega-3 fatty acids, vitamin B-12, magnesium, vitamin D and selenium will help you avoid the low energy associated with the winter (source).

-Be Kind to Yourself
+7. Be Kind to Yourself